-Here at our corporate event management agency, Bishop-McCann, we’re all about making sure we work with our clients to give their event or meeting attendees or employees on incentive trips the best experience possible.
+Here at our corporate event management agency, Bishop-McCann, we’re all about making sure we work with our clients to give their corporate event or meeting attendees or employees on incentive trips the best experience possible.
 Using the Snapchat Spectacles technology can help make this happen!

-Doing this means keeping up with our clients, current events and the world of ever-changing technology.
+Doing so means keeping up with our clients, current events and the world of ever-changing technology.

 Many seem to be consumed with the idea of being multiple places around the world by being present on other people’s mobile devices using Snapchat.